Controlled development (planning permission) near existing trees

 If you would like to plant larger trees it might be better to ask a local landscape or tree surgery company for help.
 Large trees are very heavy and may require specialist anchor systems to hold them in the ground.
 Some tree suppliers may also provide a service to deliver and plant.

 Trees come in all sort of shapes and sizes and provide a range of seasonal interest.
 Before picking your tree species consider what shape and space you would like the tree to have in maturity and what seasonal features you prefer.
 Tree species which are perceived as being too large are often overly pruned and will not look as beautiful in the property.
 Always pick the right tree for the location.
-Generally the Council are more supportive of tree species which are not sterile (do not provide pollen or nectar for pollinators and fruits or seeds for birds and mammals).
+Generally we are more supportive of tree species which are not sterile (do not provide pollen or nectar for pollinators and fruits or seeds for birds and mammals).
 Double flowers and some semi-double flowers are generally sterile or have limited wildlife value.

 If you are planting a tree in a hard surface such a parking area or driveway, give it the best environment to thrive in by using a 3D cellular confinement system or structural soil within the tree pit.
 There are many companies offering their products and services online.
 You will need to know what tree species you are planting as this will affect the size of the tree planting pit.

 If you tree planting pit does not contain a watering pipe, consider using an irrigation product such as a tree watering bag.
-These products help direct the water where it is needed and release it over a short period of time to ensure it does not run off dry ground.
+These products help direct the water where it is needed and release it over a short period to ensure it does not run off dry ground.

-Generally the Council are more supportive of mixed native hedgerows planted adjacent to rural land or open spaces.
+Generally we are more supportive of mixed native hedgerows planted adjacent to rural land or open spaces.
 In residential or conservation areas species which match surrounding hedges can be more harmonious.
 It is possible to buy instant hedges of many different heights and species.
 Local stockists or mail order companies can be found online.

 Was this web page helpful?